Identification of Negative Transfers in Multitask Learning Using Surrogate Models: Conclusion

 This paper studied how to efficiently predict negative transfers from multiple source tasks to one target task.
 The main contribution is the design and analysis of surrogate models for predicting multi-task learning performances.
 Both theoretical and empirical results show that our approach is efficient, accurate, and advances over prior optimization methods for multi-task learning.

 Our work opens up many interesting questions for future work.
 Although we demonstrated the empirical strength of linear models for MTL, a rigorous explanation is lacking; Can recent analytic tools for understanding datamodels \cite{saunshi2022understanding} be used to gain further insight?
 Can more advanced sampling techniques, such as adaptive sampling, help speed up the training of surrogate models, which might enable the training of more powerful models? \revision{Lastly, our experiments show that the validation set size of the target task does not need to be very large for the approach to perform well.
 This is currently not explained by our Rademacher complexity-based bound.
 It is possible that with a tighter generalization analysis via data-dependent bounds, one might get a result that captures few-shot learning scenarios.} This would be an interesting question for future work.
-Understanding task relationships in multitask learning is a complex and challenging research question.
+In a follow-up paper \cite{li2023boosting}, we apply ideas from this paper to multitask learning on graph-structured data.
+More broadly, understanding task relationships in multitask learning is a complex and challenging research question.
 We hope our work inspires more principled studies in this direction.